 This workshop will show examples of comprehensive urban water plans, developed collaboratively in New Orleans and Jacksonville, to explore definitions of resilience, share the challenges and successes faced by those involved in building an urban water plan and allow opportunity for interactive discussion and learning among participants. — Arthur Johnson, Center for Sustainable Engagement and Development, New Orleans; Todd Reynolds, Executive Director, Groundwork New Orleans; Kay Ehas, Director, Groundwork Jacksonville

 Developing Comprehensive Youth Engagement Programs (Sunday, June 23)

 In this workshop, learn about Groundwork USA’s holistic place-based, youth-centered development model.
 Groundwork’s youth programs engage youth primarily in urban areas affected by environmental justice concerns and provide employment, leadership training, and exposure to career pathways through local and national partnerships.
 A case study of Groundwork Mill Creek Alliance will be highlighted. — Curt Collier, Groundwork USA; Tanner Yess, Deputy Director, Groundwork Mill Creek Alliance; Alan Edwards, Education Director, Groundwork Mill Creek Alliance

-“Thank you for doing all of this, for getting people here… If I hadn’t heard about this from Ann-Marie, I never would have known I should be here.”
+“Thank you for doing all of this, for getting people here… If I hadn’t heard about this from the UWLN, I never would have known I should be here.”

 — Rob Jones, Executive Director, GW RVA